PotHix/pothix.github.com/content/post/stats-jan-2018.md

 [Philosophize this podcast](https://philosophizethis.com)** and highly recommend you to try it.
 I decided to listen to 10 episodes in a row, starting from episode 1.
-I usually don't read about philosophy because the literature boring as hell, but this podcast explain all the good parts of it and makes it really enjoyable to listen to.
+I usually don't read about philosophy because the literature is boring as hell, but this podcast explains all the good parts of it and makes it enjoyable to listen.

 ### Hours working